York, Missouri

 Extinct hamlet in northwest Missouri, U.S.

 York is an extinct hamlet in eastern Atchison County, in the U.S. state of Missouri.
+It was located along the Little Tarkio River just south of the present day route of US 136.

 History

 York was founded in 1857 by Archibald York, and named for him.
 A post office called York was established in 1878, and remained in operation until 1901.